euruko/2022.euruko.org/src/tickets.md

 By purchasing or accepting a ticket to the event you agree to follow the [Code of Conduct](/code) at all times during the conference.

 Admission is at your own risk.
 Additional restrictions on entry may be imposed based on the prevailing circumstances.
 We reserve full rights to make changes to the event at any time.
 We have the right to refuse admission to the event.
 In the event of a cancellation of the in-person portion of the conference, we reserve the right to convert in-person tickets to virtual tickets and refund the difference in prices.
 Virtual ticket refunds will not be given for this event.

+## Supporters

+Euruko is brought to you by our [sponsors](/#sponsors), all attendees, and these fine people who were nice enought to splurge for a supporter ticket.

+{% render "tickets/supporters", site: site %}